What is a Bank and Why Do They Exist?

 In the Middle Ages in Europe, merchant banks popped up.
 Over time, they evolved into banks we know today.
 Canada’s first bank was founded in 1817.
 Personal chequing accounts were introduced in 1957, and the first automatic banking machines (ABMs) were introduced by the Royal Bank in 1972.
 (Back then, they were called Bankettes.)
 Today, Canadian financial institutions offer a mix of in-person and digital services that help us to make payments, save money, and get loans.

-The role of banks in Canada
+What is the role of banks in Canada?

 When you think of banking, the five major banks in Canada probably spring to mind.
 But there is also another important bank in Canada: the Bank of Canada.